visit-dav/visit/docs/SphynxDocs/Operators/OperatorTypes/Index_Select_operator.rst

 To make the Index Select operator apply to just one block or group, uncheck the **Use Whole Collection** check box.
-The **Category** and **Set** combo boxes will be filled according to how the database has named the groups or submeshes.
+The **Category** and **Set** combo boxes will be filled according to how the database has named the groups or sub-meshes.
 Choose the correct category from the **Category** combo box, and the desired set from the **Set** combo box.
-:numref:`Figure %s <indexselect_categoryselection>` shows a single mesh selection for a multiple mesh database whose submeshes are called domains.
+:numref:`Figure %s <indexselect_categoryselection>` shows a single mesh selection for a multiple mesh database whose sub-meshes are called domains.

 .. _indexselect_categoryselection: